dalezak/rails-webpacker-vue-bootstrap/README.md

 # Rails 6
-## Boilerplate for Webpacker and Vue
+## Boilerplate for Webpacker, Vue, Bootstrap, FontAwesome

 This is a boilerplate project sharing some tips and tricks for using Rails 6 with Webpacker, Vue, Bootstrap and FontAwesome.